 Mechanical fasteners, such as nails or staples, do not typically contain chemicals of concern.
 Purchase products that can be installed mechanically, such as wood flooring that is nailed in place.

-Peel and stick adhesives are solid-state adhesive strips or squares that adhere some flooring materials to their substrates or to each other in a floating installation.
+Peel and stick adhesives are solid-state adhesive strips or squares that can be used to adhere some flooring materials to their substrates or to each other in a floating installation.
 They can be factory applied to some products or can be sold separately.
 Peel and stick flooring adhesives are most common with vinyl flooring or carpet but may be advertised for other types of flooring as well.

 For other types of interlocking tiles, the backing is often polymer-based and contains fillers like wood dust or limestone and other additives.
 The specific polymer is often not disclosed.
 Different polymer materials pose different concerns in terms of potentially hazardous residual catalysts or monomers in the finished product and in terms of life cycle impacts.
 Those that avoid vinyl are preferred - see Interlocking Tiles (vinyl) below.